Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The key developers are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.

 ## Vision
+The Purpose of Airport Heist is to produce a fun and interactive game, that satisfies the guidelines provided by software1.

+### How the game works
 Airport Heist is a single player game, where the main character aims to avoid capture from interpol.
 Players can fly to different cities with-in europe as long as they can afford the tickets.